 Third party debt collectors must also adopt this collection policy if collecting an HOA debt.

 The HOA and any debt collector must also make a good-faith effort to coordinate with a delinquent homeowner to set up a payment plan to pay off past-due assessments and other delinquent payments.
 The homeowner may pay off the delinquency by making equal installments over a period of at least six months.
+(However, the HOA does not have to offer a payment plan to a unit owner who has previously entered into a plan.)

 If the delinquent owner fails to comply with the payment plan or fails to remain current on regular assessments during the plan, the HOA may then immediately pursue legal action.